How To Turn A 7th Chord Into A Rootless 9th Chord - Theory Lesson For Guitarists

 This handbook for guitar players is intended both for teachers and students.
 It includes 126 guitar shapes for mastering triads. -

-30 Minor Arpeggio Licks NEW
+30 Minor Arpeggio Licks

-This package provides a printable PDF method containing 30 exercises (tab / audio files) for practicing minor arpeggios on guitar. -
+This package includes a printable PDF method containing 30 exercises with tabs, staves and audio files for practicing minor arpeggios on guitar. -

 II V I Bundle - 170 Exercises

-This bundle contains 4 PDF methods for a total of 170 exercises with tabs & audio files for practicing scales, licks & chords over the famous 2-5-1 progression. -
+This bundle contains 4 PDF methods for a total of 170 exercises with tabs, staves, analysis & audio files for practicing scales, arpeggios licks & chords over the 2-5-1 progression. -

 Diatonic Licks Bundle